google/zetasql/docs/functions-and-operators.md

 ## String functions

+ZetaSQL supports string functions.
 These string functions work on two different values:
 `STRING` and `BYTES` data types. `STRING` values must be well-formed UTF-8.

 Functions that return position values, such as [STRPOS][string-link-to-strpos], encode those positions as `INT64`.
 The value `1` refers to the first character (or byte), `2` refers to the second, and so on.
-The value `0` indicates an invalid index.
+The value `0` indicates an invalid position.
 When working on `STRING` types, the returned positions refer to character positions.

 All string comparisons are done byte-by-byte, without regard to Unicode